Labyrinth (1986 film): Comic books

 Archaia released a Labyrinth short story titled Hoggle and the Worm for Free Comic Book Day on May 5, 2012 and another titled Sir Didymus' Grand Day on May 4, 2013.
 Archaia published Labyrinth: 30th Anniversary Special, a collection of seven short stories, in 2016 to mark the film's 30th anniversary.
 Cory Godbey's stories from this collection were also released in picture book form as Labyrinth Tales.
 Another six-story collection was released the following year, titled Labyrinth: 2017 Special.
 In 2018, the two were compiled as Labyrinth: Shortcuts, which also included two new stories, and another three-story collection was released as Labyrinth: Under the Spell.

 Between 2018 and 2019, Archaia published Labyrinth: Coronation, a 12-issue comic series written by Simon Spurrier and illustrated by Daniel Bayliss.
 The series is a prequel about how Jareth became the Goblin King.
 It began with officials of the 1790s Venice.
 The story revolves around an infant Jareth who has been stolen by the previous ruler of the labyrinth the Owl King and follows the quest of Jareth's mother Maria to rescue her son.
 In 2020, Archaia published Labyrinth: Masquerade, a one-shot story set during the film's masquerade dream sequence, written by Lara Elena Donnelly with art by Pius Bak, Samantha Dodge, and French Carlomango.

+Archaia will publish a graphic novel adaptation of Smith's Labyrinth novelization in September 2024, adapted by writer Kyla Vanderklugt and artist Giorgio Spalletta.